 This gluten and dairy free turkey stroganoff is my oldest son's favorite meal of all time.
 In fact, when it's his turn to pick a meal he will choose this 9 times out of 10!
-It's not only dairy and wheat/gluten free but also egg, soy, peanuts, tree nuts, fish, and shellfish-free.
+It's not only dairy and wheat/gluten free but also free of the top 8 allergens.

 When I hear the word stroganoff I think "comfort food".
 It's a dish that includes gravy and noodles - what could be better?